Club Champion – Ladies and Men’s

 These are races that are selected by the Beds AAA.

-- 10km – Bedfordshire AAA road race – will be held at Bedford on 19th July.
-(As the race is put on by the county full results are on their site)
+- 10km – Bedfordshire AAA road race – held at Bedford on 30th July

-- 5km – Doug Anderson – Bedford – will be held on 31st July.
+- 5km – Doug Anderson – Bedford – held on 21st July

-- 10 Mile – Leighton Buzzard – will be held on 22nd September TBC.
+- 10 Mile – Leighton Buzzard – held on 19th September

 - A Gold medal will be awarded to first place in any category.
 Nobody will receive more than one gold medal.
 Medals will usually be awarded on the day.